 When it comes to grading, I try to remember that learning is a continual process.
 I encourage students to do re-dos any chance they get because it’s an opportunity to learn from their mistakes.
 I want them to succeed because I think this information is really important.
 I try to make everything that they do have meaning.
 They don’t have time for fluff, nor do I have time to grade fluff, so why would I assign fluff?
 Students are surprised that they are allowed to do re-dos without penalty.
 My thinking is that if you turned in an assignment and didn’t do well, but then you took the time to learn from the mistakes you made and fix them, why wouldn’t I give you full credit?
 That’s part of the learning process.
 We make mistakes, we learn from them.
 Student grades should reflect what they know, and we are all in a constant state of learning, so grades shouldn’t be set in stone.

 From 2010 – 2014 I was in the admin building working with teachers, spending most of my time creating meaningful professional development and learning about best practices in integrating technology.
-I learned a lot in this position, and wish I could go back to my former fourth grade students and give all of us a do-over.
+I learned a lot in this position, and wish I could go back to my former fourth grade students my first year or teaching and give all of us a do-over.
 It wasn’t that I was bad, but so many best practices and opportunities that I could have taken advantage of slipped through my fingers.
 I guess that’s part of being a teacher – continuing to be a lifelong learner just like I hope to inspire in my students, and continuing to grow and get better at my craft.
 That’s one reason why I’m so excited to be back in the classroom again.
 For four years I’ve offered teachers lots of ideas and suggestions of web tools and methods to effectively integrate technology in their classrooms, and now I get to put all of those ideas into practice myself.
 I tell students that Digital Learning is one of those classes where they’ll never ask “When will we ever need this?” … digital learning is their every minute of every day.
 Being a good digital citizen, protecting themselves and their computer online all while effectively navigating the web, respecting copyright, and looking at trends in technology and how it affects us is relevant here and now, but also in the future.
 It’s preparing students for an ever-increasing technological future, and developing crucial skill sets for the road ahead.
 And I couldn’t be more passionate about making a difference in this area.

 P.s. – Like I would expect in my students, my philosophy will continually grow and change as I learn and grow in my field over time through experiences and future professional development.